-The first thing you’ll do on your journey toward becoming a therapist is get a bachelor’s degree.
-This is the standard 4 year degree that many people receive in college.
-Ideally, you’ll want to major and minor in psychology and other related fields.
-A related field might involve a bachelor’s degree in social work or human services.
+The first thing you'll do on your journey toward becoming a therapist is getting a bachelor's degree.
+This is the standard 4-year degree that many people day receives in college.
+Ideally, you'll want to major and minor in psychology and other related fields.
+A related field might involve a bachelor's degree in social work or human services.

 Now that you've graduated from college it's time to seek out an even higher form of learning.
 Many therapists choose to pursue a master's degree in psychotherapy rather than a doctorate degree because it involves less time and is less intense.